Comparison guide

 Leonardo's effect comes from a slow method.
 Layer after layer, return after return, the surface is built to slow the eye down.
 Vermeer distributes difficulty differently.
 He does not need the same kind of slow fusion to create force.
 His image depends on fewer but more decisive placements.

-That is why it is misleading to ask which painting is "more demanding."
+It is misleading to ask which painting is "more demanding."
 They are demanding in different ways.
 Leonardo asks how far a face can be softened without losing structure.
 Vermeer asks how much impact can be carried by a much tighter visual economy.

 Why museum viewing changes the comparison